social-media-ethics-automation/book/docs/_sources/ch16_crowdsourcing/02_planned_crowdsourcing.md

 Some online platforms are specifically created for crowdsourcing.
 For example:
 - [Wikipedia](https://www.wikipedia.org/): Is an online encyclopedia whose content is crowdsourced.
 Anyone can contribute, just go to an unlocked Wikipedia page and press the edit button.
 Institutions don't get special permissions (e.g., [it was a scandal when US congressional staff edited Wikipedia pages](https://en.wikipedia.org/wiki/United_States_congressional_staff_edits_to_Wikipedia)), and the expectation that editors do not have outside institutional support is intended to encourage more people to contribute.
 - [Quora](https://www.quora.com/): An crowdsourced question and answer site.
-- [Stack Overflow](https://stackoverflow.com/):  A crowdsourced question and answer site specifically for programming questions.
+- [Stack Overflow](https://stackoverflow.com/):  A crowdsourced question-and-answer site specifically for programming questions.
-- [Amazon Mechanical Turk](https://www.mturk.com/): A site when you can pay for crowdsourcing small tasks (e.g., pay a small amount for each task, and then let a crowd of people choose to do the tasks and get paid).
+- [Amazon Mechanical Turk](https://www.mturk.com/): A site where you can pay for crowdsourcing small tasks (e.g., pay a small amount for each task, and then let a crowd of people choose to do the tasks and get paid).
 - [Upwork](https://www.upwork.com/): A site that lets people find and contract work with freelancers (generally larger and more specialized tasks than Amazon Mechanical Turk.
 - [Project Sidewalk](projectsidewalk.org): Crowdsourcing sidewalk information for mobility needs (e.g., wheelchair users).